Kuldeep-Attri/docker/README.md

 ```
 docker run -d nginx:latest
-docker container ls OR docker ps
+docker Container ls OR docker ps
 ```
-We can see the port number of the container.
-Use this port to map localhost to this container.
+We can see the port number of the Container.
+Use this port to map localhost to this Container.

 To map it to a localhost port please run the following command: